 • Baby Care Centers with feeding areas and diaper-changing stations

-• New toddler play areas added in 2025
+• New toddler play areas were added last year

 Cons: